robotframework/robotframework/doc/userguide/src/Appendices/EvaluatingExpressions.rst

 Evaluating expressions
 ======================

-Constructs such as `IF/ELSE structures`_ and `inline Python evaluation`_ as well as several BuiltIn_ keywords accept an expression that is evaluated in Python:
+Constructs such as `IF/ELSE structures`_, `WHILE loops`_ and `inline Python evaluation`_
+as well as several BuiltIn_ keywords accept an expression that is evaluated in Python:

 .. sourcecode:: robotframework